Public Health, MPH - Online

 * This is only an estimate of cost, based on currently approved 2022-2023 rates.
 Cost estimates do not include textbooks, exams, or course expenses, nor do they factor in individual transfer credits or scholarship information.
 Cost will vary if not enrolled in a fully online degree program.
 Active-duty military may qualify for resident tuition rate.
 Tuition and fees are subject to change at any time without prior notice.
 Full disclaimer

+Cost will vary if not enrolled in a fully online degree program.
 Cost will vary when courses are offered across disciplines in multiple OSU academic colleges.
+There are additional fees for non-MPH prefix courses and rates differ for resident and non-resident hours.